 This includes your membership site as a source of recurring revenue.

-Monitoring the success of your membership site is likely something that you were planning on doing, anyway, but it's worth putting into this guide.
-Tracking metrics doesn't have to be complicated, and in fact some tools have this data built right in.
+Monitoring the success of your membership site is likely something that you were planning on doing, anyway, but it’s worth putting into this guide.
+Tracking metrics doesn’t have to be complicated, and in fact some tools have LMS reporting built right in.

 Putting 100% of your effort towards building an amazing membership site is a great way to start building a recurring revenue business online.

 However, keep in mind that in the tech world things change and shift constantly.
 Sometimes, your course materials become obsolete because of advances in your niche.
 Other times, you might run into a conflict of interests within your own company.

 In any case, viewing your membership site as a living organism within the larger ecosystem of your business will help you to find the right way to keep it alive and thriving as a source of recurring revenue that allows you to take a deep breath – and relax.